School Garden Network grows healthy students, families, schools, and communities through garden-based education.

 School Garden Apprenticeship – A summer program where teens obtain training and employment by participating in the Water Wise irrigation installations and providing garden maintenance to schools.

 SchoolYard Habitat– In partnership with US Fish and Wildlife Services, SGN provides consulting and funding for habitat projects at school sites

 WaterWise Mini-Grants– In partnership with Harmony Farm Supply, we offer eligible schools free irrigation design, installation support and up to $400 in funding for a drip irrigation system.

 why school gardens?

 Within the last two hundred years, there has been a huge population shift from the country to the city.
 City dwellers are not familiar with the farm origins of their food, and children have fewer opportunities to learn from nature and rural life.
 Early twentieth century educators became interested in using school gardens to make up for these lost experiences.
 They valued hands-on learning in the school day, and teaching nurturing and thrifty habits through gardening.

 These goals are even more important today.
 We can teach students to enjoy growing, cooking and eating fresh produce.
-This will provide them with life-long knowledge that can help to protect them from the current epidemic of child obesity.
+This will provide them with life-long knowledge that will empower them to choose food that nourishes their body.